2009–10 National Twenty20 Cup

 The 2009–10 RBS Twenty-20 Cup was the sixth edition of the domestic RBS Twenty-20 Cup in Pakistan, sponsored by the Royal Bank of Scotland.
 It was held from 28 February to 7 March 2010 at the National Stadium, Karachi.
 This edition had 13 competing teams divided into four groups.
 Sialkot Stallions successfully defended the title and won the tournament for the fifth consecutive time, defeating Faisalabad Wolves in the final by 5 wickets.

 Results

 Teams and standings

-The top team from each group will qualify for the semi-finals.
+The top team from each group qualified for the semi-finals.